imanihosting/cmcpro/Docs/API_Documentation.md

 **Methods**:
 - `GET`: List recommended childminders
   - Returns childminders based on location, ratings, and availability

+### `/api/recommendations`
+Get AI-powered childminder recommendations.

+**Methods**:
+- `GET`: Retrieve personalized childminder recommendations
+  - Uses machine learning to analyze parent preferences, booking history, and childminder attributes
+  - Returns recommendations with explanations for why each childminder is recommended
+  - Includes a match score (0-100) indicating compatibility

+### `/api/recommendations/click`
+Track when a parent clicks on a recommendation.

+**Methods**:
+- `POST`: Record when a recommendation is clicked
+  - Used for improving recommendation quality over time
+  - Requires recommendation ID in the request body

 ### `/api/childminders/search`
 Search for childminders.